VoyVivika/VivikaShader/README.md

 	- Returns 1 if the supplied UV is in the Supplied UV Range, otherwise Returns 0.
 - UV Tile Check
 	- Returns 1 if the supplied UV is on the Supplied UV Tile, otherwise Returns 0.
+- Decal
+	- A Function to assist in the creation of Decals (Textures that get added on top of the existing Albedo map)
+	- A variant also exists to create a variant that does not include rotation
 # Third-Party Licenses
 Please Note if these links are incorrect they will be corrected in a later commit after the mistake is corrected.
 - Hue Shift - https://github.com/VoyVivika/VivikaShader/blob/main/Functions/ThirdParty/HueShift/LICENSE.txt